eliteevince/Elite-Insta/README.md

 # InstagramClone
-A clone of the Instagram app (October 2019) made with React, React-native and Typescript.
+A clone of the  app ade with React, React-native and Typescript.

 ##  Preview
 ![App-demo](./src/screenshots/Demo.gif)